-Follow these steps to store frequencies received during direct entry search mode or direct entry search hold mode.
+Follow these steps to store frequencies received during direct entry search (active search and hold).

-Press FUNC + PGM in direct entry search mode or direct entry search hold mode.
-The frequency and lowest blank channel alternate on the display.

-Press E to store the frequency into the blank channel.
-To select another channel, press FUNC + \blacktriangle or $\mathbf{\nabla}$ .
-Then press FUNC. \mathbf{F} disappears.
-Then press E. You can also use the 0-9 keys to select the bank.
+- Press FUNC + PGM in direct entry search mode or direct entry search hold mode.
+The frequency and lowest blank channel alternate on the display. - 2 To select another channel, press FUNC + ▲ or - ▼ .
+To enter the frequency, press FUNC. ■ disappears.
+You can also press 0-9 to select the bank.